Sibasis-Malla/VOTEE/README.md

 ## To Run the Application

-1. Make Sure you have Metamask installed and connected to Ropsten Testnet and have some ETH in it.
+1. Make Sure you have Metamask installed and connected to Polygon Testnet and have some Test Matic in it.

 2. Run the following commands on your local Machine
 ```